Japan | A Land of Contrasts

 We depart for Japan on an overnight flight from London.

 We arrive in the metropolis of Tokyo and transfer to our hotel.
-For the remainder of the day we can take time to rest from our journey, acclimatise, or explore the city at our own pace.
+For the remainder of the day we can take time to rest from our journey, acclimatise, explore the city at our own pace or visit a museum with our Guide Lecturer.
 This evening we meet as a group to enjoy our first dinner together.

 Tokyo will wow us today, starting with a visit to the Fukagawa Downtown Museum – an intriguing glimpse of life in the Edo era, with reconstructed streets and authentic interiors; even a reproduction of a clam peddler’s home, complete with strewn, empty clam shells.
 The larger Edo-Tokyo Museum is the next stop on our tour.
 This eye-catching building, modelled on an old storehouse, features impressive exhibitions on the history of Tokyo, and includes life-size replicas of the wooden Nihonbashi bridge, as well as a traditional Kabuki theatre.